 In some circumstances a disgruntled spouse or partner seeks the protective order, not out of any real fear or threat of harm but, instead, to hurt the other party.
 The disgruntled spouse or partner may be attempting to gain some advantage in a domestic matter, such as divorce or custody case.
 An experienced attorney is able to attack the protective order and show the Court that the allegations made in the complaint to obtain the order are false.

 If you have been charged with violating a protective order it is important that you seek the assistance of an experienced attorney.
 Our team of criminal defense attorneys has extensive expenses in defending against violations of protective orders.
 Violations of domestic violence protective orders have serious long lasting implications.
 Our firm has over 40 years of experience.
-Our team of criminal defense attorneys with decades of experience in defending charges arising out of alleged violations of protective orders in and around Wake County.
+Our team of criminal defense attorneys with decades of experience in defending charges arising out of alleged violations of protective orders in and around Wake and Carteret County.
 Call us today for a free consultation with one of our criminal defense attorneys at 919-833-5555.

 Russell W. DeMent III